AMH

 AMH is often considered a "window into ovarian reserve."
 While it does not determine whether pregnancy is possible, it can provide valuable insight into reproductive aging and help women understand how their ovarian function may be changing over time.

-Why to test for AMH?
+Why Test for AMH?

 • Planning for future fertility